Who is our Metropolitan?

 by Christians for their ordained elders.
 In this context,

-a priest’s first name is generally used after the word
+a Priest’s first name is generally used after the word

 Father.